Training Video Production

 CASE STUDY: LitCom Training’s module on Riding Horses to Carry Out Stock Work for required the production of 17 clips to explain almost every imaginable aspect of horse riding.
 This clip on nose bags benefits from having an expert presenter interacting with a live horse in a real yard.
 The information is authoritative but the demonstration is not flawless, providing further learning opportunities within a credible context.

 CASE STUDY: Building a home is a rewarding but emotional journey.
-Blueprint Homes identified common concerns raised by customers during the build process and decided to address them upfront via a training video.
+Blueprint Homes identified common concerns raised by customers during the build process and decided to address them upfront via training videos.
 The resulting 8-part series covered all aspects of construction and strategically answered frequently asked questions.

 CASE STUDY: In order to prepare volunteers for potentially confronting situations, EdConnect needed to authentically show the reality of working with at-risk students.
 A total of 14 scenarios presented good and bad practice within different mentor-student contexts.
 Professional actors were hired to ensure pivotal lines in the scripts were captured with naturalistic emotion.
 We hired an external casting agency to source actors of different ages and ethnicities to represent EdConnect’s diverse range of volunteers.

-CASE STUDY: The Public Transport Authority identified electrical safety as a major issue for rail workers operating in close proximity to the 25,000-volt overhead traction wiring system.
+CASE STUDY: The Public Transport Authority identified electrical safety as a major issue for rail workers operating in close proximity to the 25,000-volt overhead line equipment.
 One survivor of a serious incident, Shane Haley, bravely detailed the circumstances surrounding his electric shock and subsequent impact to his career and home life.
 Photographs of agonizing hospital treatment and a recreation of the incident imbued Shane’s story with even more gravitas and immediacy.